sadikshya2001/SadikshyaSatyal/README.md

 🔍 Strong grasp of SEO and database management using SQL.

-🎯 Currently focusing on TypeScript to enhance software development skills.
+🎯 Currently focusing on GoLang to enhance web development skills.

 💡 Passionate about leveraging technology to solve complex problems.